-The Court of Master Sommeliers has refused to comment on these serious issues, despite being widely reported on in the media.
-At this point, it is illogical to assume there was only one case of cheating, or that altering final scores is only done “to adjust for exam flaws.”
-It is entirely possible the premise of the Master Sommelier certification is a fabrication.
+The Court of Master Sommeliers has refused to comment on these serious issues, despite being widely reported in the media.
+At this point, it is illogical to assume there was only one case of cheating or that altering final scores is only done “to adjust for exam flaws.”
+The premise of the Master Sommelier certification may be a fabrication.

 The Court of Master Sommeliers Has A Money Problem

 The Court is a nonprofit agency [501(c)(6)] under US law.
-In their filings with the IRS, it clearly shows that they make an average of five million dollars a year, almost all of it earned through entrance fees for sommelier exams.
+Their filings with the IRS clearly show that they make an average of Five Million Dollars a year, almost all of it earned through entrance fees for sommelier exams.

 Where does that money go?
 According to the US government, nearly all that money goes to compensation and management expenses.